Kent Ertugrul: Early career

 Ertugrul began his career in investment banking, working at J.P.
 Morgan, Credit Suisse First Boston and Morgan Stanley in London, helping to develop and distribute Inflation Linked Floating Rate Securities.
 Later, as Director and Chief Financial Officer, he oversaw the growth of Compass Technology as it became a leading PC-based voice mail company in the US.
 In 1991, Compass merged with California-based Octel Communications, which in turn was acquired by Lucent Technologies.

+MiGs, Etc.

 In 1990, Ertugrul was introduced to a MiG test pilot.
 The pilot offered Ertugrul a test flight, and from that flight, MiGs, Etc. was born - a joint venture with the Russian Air Force and the Russian Space Agency, which offered joy rides to tourists in Mig-29 jet fighters.
 Ertugrul put a one-inch square advert in the Wall Street Journal which read "Fly a MiG 29 over Moscow."
 The company was inundated with 450 press inquiries within 24 hours, gaining worldwide media attention for commercializing the end of the Cold War.
 Later, Ertugrul founded Life.com, a desktop software and online interactive diary, as well as Voxster, a company enabling Instant Messaging for email.